COMP/ELEC 556 -

 Honor Code and Issue of Cheating

 First and foremost, when in doubt of whether a specific behavior is acceptable, ask the instructor for a written clarification.
-Broadly speaking, it's acceptable to ask
+Broadly speaking, for homework and project assignments, it's acceptable to ask

 someone about the concepts, algorithms, or approaches needed to do